secretstartups/handbook/content/handbook/marketing/integrated-marketing/corporate-events.md

   <tr>
 </table>

-### If you’d like to email us instead, please reach us at
+### If you'd like to email us instead, please reach us at

 General Questions: [events at gitlab dot com](mailto:events@gitlab.com)